atxwang/atxwang.github.io/_posts/reflections on year 1/brat.md

 **dial 999 it's a good time**
 -
-- since the beginnign of her work with PC, charli's lyrics were more introspective and less irony-poisoned (ie. track 10, blame it on u, def more esamples lol)
+- since the beginnign of her work with PC, charli's lyrics were more introspective, self-blaming, and less irony-poisoned (ie. track 10, no angel, def more esamples lol)
 - her more straightforward PC sounds were heavily collab based
 - hifn is the protobrat because it's her first completely solo project with more abrasive sounds (following 2020s late hyperpop trends) and introspective focused
 - this kind of naturally faded with sophie's death and the death of "hyperpop" into the crash era